atlassian-labs/data-center-terraform/docs/docs/troubleshooting/TROUBLESHOOTING.md

 If you use pre-existing state in install or uninstall an environment you may face with an error in the process.

 !!! hint "Tip"
-    Answer 'yes' when you get a similar message during installation or uninstallation:
+    Answer '*NO*' when you get a similar message during installation or uninstallation:
     ```shellscript
     Do you want to copy existing state to the new backend?
 Pre-existing state was found while migrating
     the previous "s3" backend to the newly configured "s3" backend.
 An existing non-empty state already